ibm-cloud-docs/language-translator/ha-dr.md

 # High availability and disaster recovery
 {: #ha-dr}

+IBM is announcing the deprecation of the {{site.data.keyword.languagetranslatorfull}} service for {{site.data.keyword.cloud}} in all regions.
+As of 10 June 2023, the {{site.data.keyword.languagetranslatorshort}} tile will be removed from the {{site.data.keyword.cloud_notm}} Platform for new customers; only existing customers will be able to access the product.
+As of 10 June 2024, the service will reach its End of Support date.
+As of 10 December 2024, the service will be withdrawn entirely and will no longer be available to any customers.
+{: deprecated}

 {{site.data.keyword.languagetranslatorfull}} is highly available within multiple {{site.data.keyword.cloud_notm}} locations (for example, Dallas and Washington, DC).
 However, recovering from potential disasters that affect an entire location requires planning and preparation.
 {: shortdesc}